mrz-gh/MyXPs/Neuromorphic Computing.md

 ---

+- TNN vs SNN
+- Rate Encoding
+- phase encoding

+- temporal encoding

 ### Challenges in SNN Training

-* Lack of robust training algorithms comparable to ANNs
+- Lack of robust training algorithms comparable to ANNs
-* Gradient-based training methods are underdeveloped
+- Gradient-based training methods are underdeveloped
-* ANN-to-SNN conversion is not always accurate or optimal
+- ANN-to-SNN conversion is not always accurate or optimal

 ---